NiX0n/microbit-battleboat/README.md

 Sink your opponent's boat.

 ### Similarities to Battleship
-Game is played similar to Battleship; however, it's distinct in that it is only played on a 5x5 grid as opposed to 10x10 in the original.
-Because of this limited space, to maintain a statistical challenge, only one ship is placed per player per game as opposed to 10 ships in the original.
+Game is played similar to Battleship, however it's distinct in that it is only played on a 5x5 grid; as opposed to 10x10 in the original.
+Because of this limited space, to maintain a statistical challenge, only one 1x1 ship is placed per player per game; as opposed to 10 variable length ships in the original.

 Specifically, the odds of any one turn resulting in a hit is 4%; whereas, in the original the odds are 34%.